alexellis/arkade/README.md

 When required, tools, CLIs, and the helm binaries are downloaded and extracted to `$HOME/.arkade`.

-If installing a tool which uses helm3, arkade will check for a cached version and use that, otherwise it will download it on demand.
+If installing a tool that uses helm3, arkade will check for a cached version and use that, otherwise, it will download it on demand.

 Did you accidentally run arkade as root? **Running as root is not required**, and will mean your KUBECONFIG environment variable will be ignored.
 You can revert this using [the notes on release 0.1.18](https://github.com/alexellis/arkade/releases/tag/0.1.8).